 The Aura was the conception of Dave Whittaker, a New Zealander, who built Auras in Auckland, NZ and also in Brisbane, Australia, from around 1984 until 2006, when Dave died at the tender age of 73.

-I’m surely not the world’s leading expert on Auras but I have gathered some information over the years and am happy to share knowledge on…setup, maintenance, etc.
+I’m not the world’s leading expert on Auras but I have gathered some information over the years.
+I am happy to share knowledge on…set-up, maintenance, etc.

 I’d be pleased to hear from any Aura users out there.
 Or, just interested to know where they all are?

 I was fortunate to acquire an Aura from Dave in 1999…and as I recall, part of my payment was an Audio Research D70 Mk2 tube amplifier!

 Stereophile’s review of the Aura in its April 1990 issue:

 The additional flywheel mass increased Rotational Inertia and the flywheel can be geared to spin at 6 to 8 times faster than the platter, thus increasing Angular Momentum of the flywheel-platter combination by around 50%.